-Automatic switch program
+Automatic switch program / Dollar cost averaging

 Upon request and subject to our then-current administrative rules, you can establish a scheduled switch of a set amount from one segregated fund to another or multiple segregated funds in the policy.
-The switch will occur in the amount and frequency specified by you subject to our then-current administrative rules.
+The switch will occur in the amount and frequency specified by you.
 If the day selected by you is not a valuation day, then the switch will occur on the next valuation day.
 When the day specified is a month-end date and this day is not a valuation day, the switch will occur on the valuation day immediately prior to the specified date.
+Once there is insufficient market value in the segregated fund to complete the next scheduled switch, a full switch will occur to deplete the fund.
+Any switch request may be subject to a short-term trading fee; see the Short-term trading section.

 You cannot set up an automatic switch between the different series or between funds within the Constellation series.
-You also cannot set up an automatic switch to or from the annuity set-up fund.